What lies beyond the

 Parks, Playgrounds, Civic Buildings, Streets and Lanes (So This is Westmount, Charles Benedict, 1933)

-For a change of pace, over the weekends, we sometimes walk our dog under the embankment at Bethune towards the city’s Corporation Yards.
-This is an area that contains various public recycling depots (including electronics) that were initially installed in 1987 before the city’s apartment buildings were equipped with recycling facilities.
-Without exception, our arrival elicits a response from a Public Work employee if we appear to be approaching the yard’s gate barriers.
+Without exception, our arrival elicits a response from a Public Works employee if we appear to be approaching the yard’s gate barriers.
 I began to wonder, within this area of controlled access, what is behind those barriers and inside the sheds.
 Specifically, what services comprise the yards?
 I am certain that a large proportion of the city’s population is not even aware of their existence.
-My main problem, however, was finding a means to obtain permission to visit this area.
+My main problem, however, was obtaining permission to visit this area.

 “They will never let you inside – I have heard they are storing a crashed flying saucer in one of their sheds!”
 These were the comments from a colleague at our office (who lives in Notre-Dame-de-Grâce) when I mentioned the idea of doing a piece on the Corporation Yards.

 Undeterred, I sent a query using a form on the city’s website.
-A few days later, I was on the phone with Patrick Raggo, Director of Public Works, and pitching my idea of doing an exposé about his department.
-Due to safety issues, it took a few days to obtain the various levels of permissions before I was granted access.
+A few days later, I was on the phone with Patrick Raggo, Director of Public Works, pitching my idea for an exposé on his department.
+Due to safety concerns, it took a few days to obtain the necessary permissions before I was granted access.
 On a cloudy Friday afternoon, I was teamed up with Peter Giambattista (the city’s Graphical Information Systems technician) and was treated to a fascinating tour.

 The Corporation Yards were constructed in 1909 on a strip of land between the Trans-Canada Highway and the Canadian Pacific Railway’s tracks.
-In the past, the yards contained a horse stable (demolished in the mid-1950s), shoeing and black-smith shops as well as a snow-melting plant that would discharge its contents under the adjacent highway.
+In the past, the yards contained a horse stable (demolished in the mid-1950s), shoeing and blacksmith shops, and a snow-melting plant that discharged its contents under the adjacent highway.
 It also contained two residences for the city’s superintendents: one for parks and the other for roads.

-The area is currently home to about 125 city employees that include: Hydro Westmount (blue-collars), Information Technologies, Garage and Purchasing.
-The Mess Hall building contains changing rooms, lockers showers and a large lunch room for employees – equipped with a well-used ping pong table.
-The Office and Stores Building – contains supplies that include everything from screws to leather welding jackets.
+The area is currently home to about 125 city employees, including: Hydro Westmount (blue-collar), Information Technologies, Garage and Purchasing.
+The Mess Hall building contains changing rooms, lockers, showers, and a large lunch room for employees – equipped with a well-used ping-pong table.
+The Office and Stores Building – contains supplies ranging from screws to leather welding jackets.

-Several of the buildings are used as municipal garages that are fully equipped to perform mechanical repairs.
+Several of the buildings are used as municipal garages, fully equipped to perform mechanical repairs.
 The area has a fuel management system that includes several pumps and underground gasoline tanks.
 In addition, there is a paint and sign shop, a welding shop and areas where refuse from the parks is unloaded.
 Did you miss this week’s garbage collection?
 There is a place at the yards for that as well.
-There is also an area containing asphalt that is used as temporary road fill during the winter season.
+There is also an area of asphalt used as temporary road fill during the winter season.
 Two large shelters contain sand and rock salt (mixed with calcium chloride) that are used on the city’s streets as winter abrasives.

-Following this tour, I became more aware of what is required to service this city and, as such, makes living in Westmount such a pleasure.
+Following this tour, I became more aware of what is required to serve this city, and, as such, living in Westmount is such a pleasure.
 As for the location of the crashed flying saucer – the jury is still out on that one!

 Westmount’s general manager